ThoughtClan/next-starter/react-typescript/README.md

-# NextJS Starter Template
+# React SPA Template

-This repository contains a template for bootstrapping new NextJS projects, customised slightly to fit conventions folowed at ThoughtClan.
+This repository contains a template for bootstrapping new React SPA projects, customised slightly to fit conventions folowed at ThoughtClan.

 ## Setting Up

-Create a new project using this template by using the `create-next-app` tool:

-`npx create-next-app --example https://github.com/ThoughtClan/next-starter/next-pwa <PROJECT_NAME>`

-This will set up a new project in a directory created using the `<PROJECT_NAME>` value.
+CRA support is still WIP, in the meantime the template can be used by cloning the repo and using this folder.

 ## Development

 To run the local development server, simply run `yarn run dev` which will start up the development server and can be viewed at [localhost:3000](https://localhost:3000).

-## Configuration

 ## Guidelines